ello/wtf/_posts/about/09-08-2015-ello-dictionary.md

 **[Public Benefit Corporation](https://ello.co/wtf/about/pbc/):** Also called a PBC, a new kind of for-profit company in the USA that exists to produce a benefit for society as a whole — not just to make money for its investors.
 Ello is a PBC with a legal obligation to never sell ads or user data to third parties.

-**Say Ello:** Introduce yourself and post what you’re passionate using the omnibar.
+**Say Ello:** Introduce yourself and post what you’re passionate about using the omnibar.

 **Stream:** You have two streams on Ello: Friends and Noise.
 When you follow someone, this is where their posts will appear (see Friends & Noise, above).